TPU and Flexible Filament

 Extruder clicking, filament bunching (“bird-nest”) near the gears

-Fix: Lower speed and acceleration; reduce retraction distance/speed; improve guiding from gears to hotend (tighten/add a guide).
+Fix: Lower speed and acceleration; reduce retraction distance/speed; tighten the filament guide from gears to hotend (add/improve a guide).

 Stringing and wisps between features